sunfounder/picar-x/docs/source/python_tts.rst

 Text to Speak
 ===========================

-Before using TTS functions, you must activate amplifier so that it can make a sound.
+Before using TTS functions, you must activate speaker so that it can make a sound.

-Run ``i2samp.sh`` script in the directory of **picar-x**, and this script will install everything needed to use i2s amplifier.
+Run ``i2samp.sh`` in the **picar-x** folder, and this script will install everything needed to use i2s amplifier.

 .. code-block::